A Focus on Racial Equity

 by Cassandra Leopold and Nancy Frank

-This spring, APA-WI co-sponsored a workshop on Racial Equity hosted by the Local and Regional Government Alliance for Racial Equity (or GARE) and supported by the City of Madison and Dane County.
-The workshop, held in Appleton in early March, brought together leaders and professional staff from local government, academic institutions, and non-profits.
+APA-WI co-sponsored a workshop on Racial Equity hosted by the Local and Regional Government Alliance for Racial Equity (or GARE) and supported by the City of Madison and Dane County.
+The workshop brought together leaders and professional staff from local government, academic institutions, and non-profits.
 About eight APA-WI members attended.

 Gordan Goodwin, GARE’s Midwest Regional Project Manager, described the purpose of the workshop, saying he hoped that participants left with an understanding of the government’s role in the historic marginalization of communities of color.
 Armed with that understanding and tools for making change in “business-as-usual” practices, governments can review all policies and programs to critically consider whether racial bias remains.
 Planners are, of course, aware of the historic role of zoning in segregating people by race and income, as well as public planners’ approval of private development covenants excluding people of color from new housing.
 According to Goodwin, however, while those race-based policies are no longer tolerated, institutional practices often reflect “implicit institutional racial biases that continue to perpetuate racial disparities.”